poprank/opensea/README.md

 OPENSEA_KEY=<key>
 ```

 Now just go to our `/example` folder, run `npx ts-node example.ts`, and voila!
-It'll take some time to get all NFTs if it's for a 5k+ collection, so we recommend grabbing a cup of tea.
+It'll take some time to get all NFTs if it's for a 1k+ collection, so we recommend grabbing a cup of tea.

 Once it's finished running, it'll save the output in case you want to use the results multiple times without having to make hundreds of requests to OS.

-We then transform it into our shape and calculate the rarity of all NFTs in the collection, saving that output too.
+We then transform it into our shape and save the result.
+If you want to calculate the rarity of the newly-transformed NFTs, you can go to our [@poprank/rankings](https://www.npmjs.com/package/@poprank/rankings) package, drop the JSON file there, and use our `example.ts`.

-Finally, we write the top 100 NFTs to a very simple HTML page, so you can visually see the rarity rankings without any app / complex work :).

-Enjoy!